 The drawers of this poor empire dresser had so many gouges in it that the wood putty started to look like zit cream after awhile!

-Now it’s time to give your piece a look and see if you need to tape anything off with painter’s tape.
+Give your piece a look and see if you need to tape anything off with painter’s tape.
 What you tape and where depends on the shape of your piece.
 I rarely use it with the exception of taping the glass on mirrors and wooden casters that may get paint on them.
 That’s about it.

 Once your piece is taped (if necessary), it’s time to get out your white tinted primer if it’s needed for your makeover.
 Primer is a must if you’re painting with white paint over dark, red, or orange stained surfaces, pine wood, mahogany or other wood species prone to bleed-through and staining.